RancidDax/namazu.tools/uwu.md

 **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

-Party to stack on **Waymark 4**
+Party to stack on **Waymark 4**, Mistral Songs will target two non-tanks from sisters.

-MT and OT dodge Wicked Wheel (PBAOE)
+MT and OT dodge Wicked Wheel (PBAOE) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the Mistral Songs each.

-{: .healers }
-Start this phase on the No.2 Marker on the Right-side of the boss, you will have a mechanic straight away.

 {: .tanks }
-Pull the boss to the center and face it north immediately.
+> Intercept Priority
+>
+> MT = NORTH > EAST
+> OT = SOUTH > WEST

+**Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

+Party and Tanks to dodge Tornadoes (Spawning on tank locations)

-{: .damage }
+{: .note }
-Stay south of the boss at almost all times in this phase.
+If Tornadoes are on SOUTH and EAST, ranged can dodge out towards wall for safety.

+Party to stack behind boss.

+Second plumes spawn, wait for them to gather and AOE them down as fast as possible.

+OT takes EAST Tether, Caster take WEST Tether, walk Tether to edge of blue circle.

+Heavy Raidwide and **Downburst** on MT, followed by **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

+Party stack behind Garuda, burn down boss, should phase at this point.

+Otherwise:
+1. Slipstream
+2. Wicked Wheel (Dodge out of AOE and then in IMMEDIATELY)
+3. Downburst
+4. Slipstream
+5. Enrage

+**Enrage Timer is 2:55**

+When you kill Garuda, DPS and Tanks stack middle, Healer grab the Glowing Puddle (Candy) for later.